Rose McGowan, friend of Anthony Bourdain's girlfriend, writes letter about chef's death

 Bourdain's estranged wife, Ottavia Busia, also opened up for the first time since his passing.

-Sharing this picture of their 11 year old daughter Ariane, wrote: "Our little girl had her concert today.
+In an Instagram photo of their 11-year-old daughter, Ariane, Busia wrote: "Our little girl had her concert today.
 She was amazing.
 So strong and brave.
 She wore the boots you bought her," adding, "I hope you are having a good trip, wherever you are."